GitableRoy/cs-outside-of-classroom/hw/hw1.md

 * Figure out what you are currently interested in as a Computer Scientist
 * Put together an elevator-speech for yourself (start with freewriting)
-[_What is an elevator speech?_][elev-speech]:
+[_What is an elevator speech?_][elev-speech]
 > An elevator speech is a clear, brief message or “commercial” about you.
 It
 > communicates who you are, what you’re looking for and how you can benefit a
 > company or organization.
 It’s typically about 30 seconds, the time it takes
 > people to ride from the top to the bottom of a building in an elevator.

 * Estimate where you see yourself in 3 years (this does not have to be a definitive decision -- just an idea is fine)
 * List up to 10 companies/startups you are most interested in